Glenn Styres: Racing career

 Styres began his racing career in 2000.
 He attempted to debut at Rolling Wheels Raceway Park in what is now the DIRTcar Sportsman Series, but finished 31st after failing to start the event.
 He finished 23rd in a race at Merrittville Speedway in 2001.

-Styres made a start in the X-1R Pro Cup Series in 2002, finishing twentieth in a race at Jusaka Motor Speedway.
+Styres made a start in the X-1R Pro Cup Series in 2002, finishing twentieth in a race at Jukasa Motor Speedway.
 He would also make a start in the NASCAR Goody's Dash Series, finishing 18th in a race at Atlanta Motor Speedway's 1/4 mile infield oval.

-Styres began racing sprint cars in 2003, finishing 21st in an Empire Super Series race at his own track and 8th in a Bobcat of Buffalo Patriot Sprint Group race at Humberstone Speedway.
+Styres began racing sprint cars in 2003, finishing 21st in an Empire Super Series race at his own track and eighth in a Bobcat of Buffalo Patriot Sprint Group race at Humberstone Speedway.

 Styres continued running sprint cars in 2004, attempting to qualify for the Knoxville Nationals, as well as racing in the Empire Super Sprint Series, Bobcat of Buffalo Patriot Sprint Group, and Cox Design and Metal Fabrication Southern Iowa SprintWeek.
 Styres continued running in these series in 2005, as well as debuting in the World of Outlaws Sprint Car Series.

 2006 saw Styres continue racing in sprint cars, including making his debut in the Engine Pro ASCS Sprints on Dirt presented by Victor Reinz.
 He made his first Chili Bowl Nationals attempt in 2007.
 Over the next few years, he continued racing in various series, and his 2009 scored his first win in the aforementioned Sprints on Dirt series, winning at his own Ohsweken Speedway.
 He scored his first Empire Super Sprints win in 2010, again winning at Ohsweken.
 He continued participating in various other series, including World of Outlaws.